 The performance of a dashboard is sensitive to the number of charts it displays, and to the number of time series each chart displays.
 For example, when a chart displays many time series, it might take a long time to load or to refresh.
 The number of time series depends, in part, on the structure of the metric type and monitored-resource type associated with the time series.
 Each of these types has several labels; the Metrics list and Monitored resource list include the labels for each metric and monitored-resource type.

 There is a single time series for each unique combination of values for the set of labels.
 The number of possible combinations is called the cardinality.
-For more information on labels, values, and cardinality, see Cardinality.
+For more information about labels, values, and cardinality, see Cardinality.

 If you encounter performance issues when opening a dashboard or when displaying metric data, you can often mitigate the issues by using one of the techniques: